 When we think about changing our lives, we typically think about big changes that take time.
 For instance, “On average, it takes more than 2 months before a new behavior becomes automatic.”
 Two months!

 But what if you found out you can make significant changes in your life in 5 seconds?
-Prime Women founder Dorthy Miller Shore recently introduced me to the 5 second rule.
+I was recently introduced to the 5-second rule.
 Not the one about food hitting the floor and how long before it’s not safe to eat (yuck).
 The one about re-wiring your brain.

-How many times have you had the instinct, or impulse, to say something in a meeting, but then started overthinking it, eventually deciding not to speak up?
-Or, maybe you decided to speak up, but by the time you and your brain finished your inner debate and came to that conclusion, the conversation had moved on without you.
+How often have you had the instinct, or impulse, to say something in a meeting but then start overthinking it, eventually deciding not to speak up?
+Or, maybe, you decided to speak up, but by the time you and your brain finished your inner debate and came to that conclusion, the conversation had moved on without you.
 (This is classic me.)

-It sounds like something that is too good to be true, but the science behind the 5 second rule is compelling.
-Your prefrontal cortex is the part of your brain that makes decisions, plans and works toward goals.
-When you count backwards, 5, 4, 3, 2, 1 – you take control of your prefrontal cortex instead of letting it control you.
+It sounds like something that is too good to be true, but the science behind the 5-second rule is compelling.
+Your prefrontal cortex is the part of your brain that makes decisions, plans, and works toward goals.
+When you count backward, 5, 4, 3, 2, 1 – you take control of your prefrontal cortex instead of letting it control you.

 If you are interested in learning more about the science behind Mel Robbins’ 5 Second Rule, watch the video below.